 - Get the sugar out.
 Excess added sugar promotes weight gain, depresses the immune system, throws off your hormonal balance, ignites food cravings, and promotes heart disease and inflammation, among many other things.
-If you struggle with cravings and feel sugar is an issue for you, check out our Kiss Your Sugar Cravings Goodbye Resources and Toolkit Guide.
+If you struggle with cravings and feel sugar is an issue for you, you’ll want to check out our Kiss Your Sugar Cravings Goodbye home program and toolkit guide.

 - Go for WHOLE.
 Limit processed foods as much as possible.
 This means packaged cookies, frozen dinners, 100 calorie snack packs, bagels, and sugary yogurts.
 Aim to build your meals and snacks around fresh fruits and veggies, beans and legumes, lean organic animal protein, and healthy fats like almond butter, coconut oil, and avocados.